 Rehabilitation Psychology Advising

 Students not yet admitted to Rehabilitation Psychology meet with their assigned advisor in the School of Education Student Services office, Room 139 Education Building, 1000 Bascom Mall, see below.
-Students are assigned an additional departmental advisor when admitted to the professional component of their degree program.
-For general information about the program and degree requirements contact Kayla Armstrong, RP & SE Student Services Coordinator, at firstname.lastname@example.org.
+Students are assigned an additional faculty advisor when admitted to the professional component of their degree program.

 Career Advising in the School of Education